apache/drill/README.md

 Please make sure that specific versions of libraries are installed since building the site with other versions may cause some issues like including md document index into the references, etc.

+# Documentation Guidelines

+The documentation pages are placed under `_docs`.
+Most files, in the YAML front matter, have three important parameters:

+* `title:` - This is the title of the page enclosed in quotation marks.
+Each page must have a *unique* title
+* `date:` - This field is needed for Jekyll to write a last-modified date.
+Initially, leave this field blank.
+* `parent:` - This is the title of the page's parent page.
+It should be empty for top-level sections/guides, and be identical to the title attribute of another page in all other cases.

+The name of the file itself doesn't matter except for the alphanumeric order of the filenames.
+Files that share the same parent are ordered alphanumerically.
+Note that the content of parent files is ignored, so add an overview/introduction child when needed.

+Best practices:

+* Prefix the filenames with `010-foo.md`, `020-bar.md`, `030-baz.md`, etc. This allows room to add files in-between (eg, `005-qux.md`).
+* Use the slug of the title as the filename.
+For example, if the title is "Getting Started with Drill", name the file `...-getting-started-with-drill.md`.
+If you're not sure what the slug is, you should be able to see it in the URL and then adjust (the URLs are auto-generated based on the title attribute).

 # Developing and Previewing the Website

 To preview the website on your local machine: